Equidistribution of Zeros of Random Polynomials and Random Polynomial mappings on $\mathbb{C}^m$: Introduction and Background

-As observed in \cite{Bl01} and \cite{BBL}, the concept of a sequence of $Z$-asymptotically Chebyshev polynomials is a generalization of many other important polynomial types studied in the literature such as Fekete polynomials associated with an array of Fekete points in a compact set $K$, Leja polynomials associated with a sequence of so-called Leja points in a compact set $K$ and $L^{2}(\mu)$-minimal polynomials for a compact set $K$, where $\mu$ is a Bernstein-Markov measure.
-For more nice examples, see \cite{BBL}.
-We will be also working with $Z$-asymptotically Chebyshev polynomials in the context of Definition \ref{cheb1}, and as mentioned and investigated in \cite{BBL}, our bases in this paper do not have to be orthonormal either.
+As observed in \cite{Bl01} and \cite{BBL}, for every regular compact set, one can find a sequence of $Z$-asymptotically Chebyshev polynomials.
+The concept of a sequence of $Z$-asymptotically Chebyshev polynomials is a generalization of many other important polynomial types studied in the literature such as Fekete polynomials associated with an array of Fekete points in a compact set $K$, Leja polynomials associated with a sequence of so-called Leja points in a compact set $K$ and $L^{2}(\mu)$-minimal polynomials for a compact set $K$, where $\mu$ is a Bernstein-Markov measure.
+For some other nice examples, see \cite{BBL}.
+We will be working with $Z$-asymptotically Chebyshev polynomials, and as also mentioned and investigated in \cite{BBL}, our bases in this paper do not have to be orthonormal either.

 Let $\{t_{j}\}$ be a $Z$-asymptotically Chebyshev sequence for $K$.
-Write In \cite{BBL}, the authors study the following Chebyshev-Bergman functions
+We will make the assumption that there is one $t_{j}$ for every $k \in \mathbb{N}^{m}$ in order to get a basis of polynomials (see also Remark 3.7 of \cite{BBL}).
+Write We always assume that $u_{1}(z)=t_{1}(z)\equiv 1$.
+In \cite{BBL}, the authors study the following Chebyshev-Bergman functions

 In Proposition 2.3 of \cite{BBL}, by using a Zakharyuta-Siciak type theorem of Bloom (\cite{Bl01}, Theorem 4.2) for $Z$-asymptotically Chebyshev sequences for compact sets in $\mathbb{C}^{m}$ and a diagonalization argument, the authors prove for the sequence (\ref{Chbe}) that when a subsequence $L$ of $\mathbb{N}$ is given, one can find another subsequence $L' \subset L$ and a countable dense subset of points $\{z_{k}\}\,(k=1, 2, \ldots) $\,in\, $\mathbb{C}^{m}$ such that the following holds